ID-lmntr1x/LoneRiced/readme.md

 #### LoneRiced

+This environment is made in [BSPWM](https://wiki.archlinux.org/title/Bspwm_(Espa%C3%B1ol)) which is a tiled window manager, the main feature is that it presents the windows as sheets of a binary file.

-These are the configurations tested in Kali-linux (virtualized), It is also scalable in other distributions.
+These are the configurations tested on Kali-linux (virtualized), it is also scalable on other distributions.
 The main checkpoints are present in the git dependencies.
-If you want, try it.
+The sources are open source, you can try it out at your own leisure.

-###### Nota
+###### Note:
 - All the points and configurations are customizable, according to this installation it has been compiled from different internet sources.

 #### 📝 Dependencies